-1. When a situation arises that requires CIC to cancel classes, the school will make every effort to inform the parents and students as soon as possible. iContact, e-mail, and the school website will be the main vehicle for contacting the home about school closing that occurs at short notice.
-The CIC WhatsApp emergency contact system will be activated when necessary.
-The message will come from the school Director.
+- When a situation arises that requires CIC to cancel classes, the school will make every effort to inform the parents and students as soon as possible. iContact, e-mail, and the school website will be the main vehicle for contacting the home about school closing that occurs at short notice.
+The message will come from the school Director. - 2.
+If students are on campus, they will be kept on campus if this is the safest option.

-- 2. If students are on campus, they will be kept on campus if this is the safest option. - 3.
-Parents are reminded that they have the ultimate discretionary responsibility of sending their children to school or withdrawing them on days when they feel it necessary.
+3. Parents are reminded that they have the ultimate discretionary responsibility of sending their children to school or withdrawing them on days when they feel it necessary.
 Parents are urged to keep abreast of all civil matters via local news and by remaining vigilant for information from the school.